Mymaqn/roadtopwn/shellcode/Creating_reuid_execve_shellcode/README.md

 ```
 Modifications are:

-1) Moving code string inside the main loop to make sure it's on the stack instead of in a section for global variable in the compiled binary
+1) Moving code string inside the main loop to make sure it's on the stack, instead of in a section for global variables in the compiled binary

 2) Changing the char code to my own payload